 The yard contains several old buildings in good condition which have been brought to the Museum from all over Sodankylä.
 The main building is the Kuukkeli house, built in 1906 and from the village of Riesto, which was covered by the Lokka reservoir.
 It was moved from there to the Museum by joint local efforts in the 1960s before the reservoir was created.

 A yard area that was typical of the time has been constructed around the main building, which includes a warehouse, a smoke sauna and lean-to, a livestock shed, the granaries of the Penjus and Erkkilä families, a threshing cabin and barns.
 In addition, several other buildings connected to traditional occupations in Sodankylä have been transported to the Museum, such as a smithy, a Saami house, a calving shed, granaries and the central part of a reindeer fence, the “churn”.

 The buildings display a large number of objects from old Lapland.

 The Museum area is only accessible when the Museum is open.
-Openin hours tue-sun 12am-6pm.
+Opening hours during summer time tue-sun 12am-6pm.